-Charcoal House is located in an excellent area for walking, cycling and mountain biking with Coniston Old Man, Tilberthwaite and Wetherlam all on the doorstep.
+Charcoal House and Sawmill Cottage are located in an excellent area for walking, cycling and mountain biking with Coniston Old Man, Tilberthwaite and Wetherlam all on the doorstep.

 Tarn Hows is also just a 30 minute drive and is one of the most popular scenic spots in the country.

 Closer to Charcoal House is Brantwood, former home of John Ruskin, the famous 19th century art critic.
 This is just a short drive down the east side of the lake from Charcoal House.

 This historic house and museum is a vibrant centre for the arts and has a wealth of things to see and do for the whole family.

 The Coniston area is 1 of my favourite areas of the Lake District for walking.